adem-mb/RLE-compression/README.md

 # Usage
 It is simple just select an image then compress.

-Note: for a notable results use .bmp image.
-Using g png or jpeg images is not recommended those type of images are already compressed and using Run-length will result in a bigger image because the image gets decompressed before applying Run-length algorithm
+For a notable results use .bmp image.
+Using g png or jpeg images is not recommended those type of images are already compressed and using Run-length will result in a bigger image because the image gets decompressed before applying Run-length algorithm.

 # Screenshot